 - Will you need the services of Public Safety for attendance at event or for unlocking doors?

-Planning travel arrangements and accomodations
+Planning travel arrangements and accommodations

 At least 5 weeks before event, obtain travel needs from outside speakers and make transportation and hotel reservations.